 A jumbo mortgage is one that is too large to be guaranteed by Fannie Mae and Freddie Mac, the government-sponsored enterprises that buy more than 40% of the home loans originated in this country.
-At the end of 2019, the conforming loan limit was set at $510,400 in most places and $765,600 in high-cost areas.
+The conforming loan limit for 2022 is set at $647,200 in most places and $970,800 in high-cost areas.
 This means that any mortgage loan that exceeds these amounts will be considered non-conforming or a jumbo.

 The demand for jumbo loans is high.
 For one, as home values have continued to rise, a lot of properties have been elevated to this terrain.
 In light of this, not all jumbo borrowers are exceedingly wealthy.

 “Our jumbo mortgage customers tend to live in major cities, many in coastal areas – places like California, New York, Boston, Miami, and Washington D.C. — where real estate prices tend to be higher,” said Glenn Brunker, head of mortgage at Ally Bank.
 “In these areas where the cost of living is high, even many first-time homebuyers will need jumbo loans to achieve homeownership.”

 Still, it’s harder to qualify for a non-conforming loan.
 Jumbo borrowers need higher credit scores, lower debt-to-income ratios, and often larger down payments (on a percentage basis).
 “Right now, qualification for a jumbo is difficult because jumbos don’t carry any government guarantee,” explained Emanuel Santa-Donato, head of capital markets at online lender Better.com.
 “There is no backstop to borrower credit.
 We’ve seen cash-out refinance, lower FICO [scores], and loan-to-values above 80% all but disappear from the jumbo space.”